The USGS Water Science School

 If no one interferes, the trip will be fast (speaking in "drop time") back to the ocean, or at least to a lake where evaporation could again take over.
 But, with billions of people worldwide needing water for most everything, there is a good chance that our drop will get picked up and used before it gets back to the sea.

 A lot of surface water is used for irrigation.
 Even more is used by power-production facilities to cool their electrical equipment.
-From there it might go into the cooling tower to be evaporated.
+From there it might go into the cooling tower to be reused for cooling or evaporated.
 Talk about a quick trip back into the atmosphere as water vapor -- this is it.
 But maybe a town pumped the drop out of the river and into a water tank.
-From here the drop could go on to help wash your dishes, fight a fire, water the tomatoes, or (shudder) flush your toilet.
+From here the drop could go on to help wash your dishes, fight a fire, water the tomatoes, or flush your toilet.
 Maybe the local steel mill will grab the drop, or it might end up at a fancy restaurant mopping the floor.
 The possibilities are endless -- but it doesn't matter to the drop, because eventually it will get back into the environment.
 From there it will again continue its cycle into and then out of the clouds, this time maybe to end up in the water glass of the President of the United States.

 To view PDF files, the latest version of Adobe Reader (free of charge) or similar software is needed.